ColinTr/ClassificationForRegression/README.md

     The options are :
     * output_path : The folder where the results will be saved (will be generated if not defined)
+    * n_estimators : The number of trees in the forest of RandomForest or the number of gradient boosted trees for XGBoost
+    * max_depth : The maximum depth of the trees in RandomForest, XGBoost or DecisionTree
+    * max_features : number of features to consider when looking for the best split in RandomForest or DecisionTree
+    * learning_rate : Boosting learning rate of XGBoost
+    * n_jobs : The number of cores to use
     * log_lvl : Change the log display level (Choices : debug, info, warning)